themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

   <p>In order for this to work, make sure to start your Meteor app with the settings file specified using <code>meteor --settings settings.json</code>.</p>
 </div>

 Good progress!
 Now we're ready to start making use of all this stuff.
-Let's push on, wiring up the buttons that will actually fire each of our oAuth logins.
+Let's push on, wiring up the buttons that will actually fire each of our OAuth logins.

 ### Wiring up oAuth login buttons
 Let's get started on our UI.
 For this step, we're going to add the markup for all of the buttons our users will be able to click to login.
 So it's there for the next step, we'll also add in a button for signing in with email but get it working in the next section.